 - Inequality of wealth: Wealth is not equitably distributed as there is a wide gap between the rich and the poor.

-- Emphasis on profit: There is more emphasis on profit maximization at the expense of welfare of the citizens.
+- Emphasis on profit: There is more emphasis on profit maximization at the expense of the welfare of the citizens.

 - Lack of efficiency: Efficiency scarcely occurs in this type of economic system because of the involvement of the state.

-- Mixed-up economic system: The mixing of the capitalist and the controlled economic systems creates lots of problems in the society; problems of workable understanding and domineering influence.
+- Mixed-up economic system: The mixing of the capitalist and the controlled economic systems creates lots of problems in society; problems of workable understanding and domineering influence.

 - Corruption and mismanagement: There is a high level of corruption and mismanagement of resources in a mixed economy.

-country, there is some private and state ownership of means of production.
+country, there is some private and state ownership of the means of production.
 It is the level of private and state ownership of means of production that determines whether such a state is capitalist is